With creamy feta, tender spinach, a flaky crust, and a lightened-up filling, this is a quick and easy Spinach Quiche that welcomes second servings.

 Recipe Variations

-- Gluten Free Spinach Quiche.
-You can make this spinach quiche gluten free by using your favorite store-bought gluten-free pie crust or homemade recipe.
+- Make It Gluten-Free.
+You can make this spinach quiche gluten-free by using your favorite store-bought gluten-free pie crust or a homemade recipe.
+Or, use this Crustless Quiche for inspo and skip the crust altogether.

-- Roasted Garlic Spinach Quiche.
-Add a few cloves of chopped Roasted Garlic with the spinach and leeks.
+- Use Roasted Garlic.
+Add a few cloves of chopped Roasted Garlic with the spinach and leeks for a richer flavor.

-- Ham Spinach Quiche.
-Add some diced, cooked ham with the spinach and leeks.
+- Make It Meaty.
+Add some diced cooked ham with the spinach and leeks.

 - Prebake the crust up to 3 days in advance, and store it in the refrigerator until ready to fill and bake.

 - You can also prepare the entire quiche ahead of time.
-Bake as directed and store it (covered in aluminum foil or plastic wrap) in the refrigerator up to 1 day in advance, or freeze it for up to 3 months.
+Bake as directed, cover it with aluminum foil or plastic wrap, and refrigerate up to 1 day in advance, or freeze it for up to 3 months.
 If frozen, let thaw overnight in the refrigerator before reheating.

 What to Serve With Spinach Quiche